 Although endoscopy is an invasive procedure, it is a safe check-up item.
 Patients with chronic illnesses such as diabetes, hypertension, valvular heart disease, or those taking medication, however, should inform their doctor before the examination so that they are aware of their health condition.
 Patients should also contact the centre as soon as possible if they feel unwell after the examination or if they have any questions about the test results.

 To cater for the needs of each patient, HKMED offers a number of endoscopy packages, including colonoscopy, gastroscopy (OGD), and cystoscopy.
-Please contact us for our detailed endoscopy packages.
+Please Contact Us for detained pricing and information of cystoscopy at HKMED.

 Two types of anaesthesia are available for endoscopy at the Centre:

-Intravenous sedation: the patient is injected with intravenous sedatives to relax for the endoscopic examination.
+- Intravenous sedation: the patient is injected with intravenous sedatives to relax for the colonoscopy.

-Deep anaesthesia: through deep anaesthesia, patients can undergo endoscopy without discomfort.
+- Deep anaesthesia: through deep anaesthesia, patients can undergo colonoscopy without discomfort.

 Different endoscopic examinations are subject to different instructions, including prohibition of diet and bowel cleansing medication.
 The patients should inform the doctor of any medication currently taking (including diabetic medication or medication that affects blood clotting), or the suspect or confirmed pregnancy before the examination so that the doctor is aware of the patient’s condition.
 After the endoscopy, the patient will be taken to the recovery room for a rest.
 Due to the use of sedatives, patients are advised to avoid operating heavy machinery, signing legal documents or driving for 24 hours after the examination.